Never been to a House Concert before?

 Lots of ways!
 Primarily, we go out to see local, live, acoustic music.
 OFTEN!
 (Seriously, we’ve been known to attend three or more different music events on the same weekend.)
 After the show we introduce ourselves to the performers, and ask if they’d be interested in playing at our House Concert series.
 Really, it’s that simple.Performers are looking to play venues where people are there to actually listen to the music, and many are eager to play House Concerts for that very reason.

-We also attend Folk Alliance International conferences, travel to nearby concerts and festivals, and are on the Leadership Team with the Indy Folk Series.
+We also attend Folk Alliance International conferences, travel to nearby concerts and festivals, and are on the Board of Directors for the Indy Folk Series.
 All of this gives us more than ample opportunity to meet very talented performers.

 Do your cats really fly?